Sysbuild and Flash

 Non-MCUboot: Use

-qualifier tells the build system to use MCUboot-specific board configurations and partitioning schemes.
+The @mcuboot qualifier tells the build system to use MCUboot-specific board configurations and partitioning schemes.

 Examples: